simongoricar/euphony/README.md

   "files": {
     // Each file has several attributes - if any of them don't match,
     // the file has likely changed and will be transcoded or copied again.
-    // Paths are relative to the .librarymeta file in question.
+    // Paths are relative to the .album.euphony file in question.
     "01 Amos Roddy - Aeronaut.mp3": {
       "size_bytes": 235901,
       "time_modified": 9234759811, // or null